sanyam-katoch10/pso-image/Readme.md

 - To run it in more speed
 - Optimize Flask app.py
 - Optimize this Image Segmentation with different algorithm

-## 👏 And it's done!

-Follow this format:

-- Author's name - Team Roxx
-- Date of publication or update in parentheses.
-- Title or description of document.
-- URL.

 ## Owner